Down and Out in the Magic Kingdom: Plot summary

 This future history book takes place in the 22nd century, mostly in Walt Disney World.
 Disney World is run by rival adhocracies, each dedicated to providing the best experience to the park's visitors and competing for the Whuffie the guests offer.
 In the post-scarcity world of the novel, Whuffie is a currency-like system that primarily measures the esteem of others, or in the case of extremely low Whuffie, their disdain.

-The story is told in first person by Julius, whose old college buddy Dan used to be one of the most popular people in the country (as measured by Whuffie).
-Julius and girlfriend Lil are working with the committee (called an ad hoc) that oversees the Magic Kingdom's Liberty Square.
-Dan, who has hit rock bottom and lost all his Whuffie, doesn't believe in rejuvenation and wishes to die, but not while he's at rock bottom.
+The story is told in first person by Julius.
+His college friend Dan was rated to be one of the most popular people in the US (as measured by Whuffie).
+Julius and his girlfriend Lil are working with the committee (called an ad hoc) that oversees the Magic Kingdom's Liberty Square.
+Dan is at his nadir: he has lost all his Whuffie.
+He does not believe in rejuvenation and wishes to die, but not while he is so low.
 He moves in with Julius and Lil in order to rebuild his life.
 At the park, Julius is murdered and soon refreshed.
-By the time he wakes up, Debra's ad hoc group has taken control of the Hall of Presidents, and is planning to replace its old-fashioned animatronic robots with the synthetic memory imprinting of the experience of being the president for a moment.
+By the time he awakens, Debra's ad hoc group has taken control of the Hall of Presidents and is planning to replace its old-fashioned animatronic robots with the synthetic memory imprinting of the experience of being the President for a moment.

 Julius believes that this rival committee had him killed as a distraction so that they could seize the Hall in the interim.

-Fearing that they will next try to revamp his favorite ride, the Haunted Mansion, he resolves to take a stand against the virtualization of the park, endangering his relationship with both Lil and Dan; eventually Lil leaves Julius for Dan.
-Julius finally "cracks" when he sees his dreams turned to dust and he bashes up the attractions in the Hall of Presidents, in the process also damaging his own cranial interface to the point that he can no longer back himself up.
-This pushes his Whuffie to ground level when he is caught and gives Debra and her colleagues enough "sympathy Whuffie" to take over the Haunted Mansion, by invitation of the same fans that Julius had recruited to work in the Mansion.
+Fearing that they will next try to revamp his favorite ride, The Haunted Mansion, he resolves to take a stand against the virtualization of the park, endangering his relationship with both Lil and Dan.
+Eventually Lil leaves Julius for Dan.
+Julius experiences a mental breakdown when he sees his dreams dissolve.
+He bashes the attractions in the Hall of Presidents, in the process also damaging his own cranial interface, resulting in his inability to make backups of himself.
+As a result, his Whuffie level is decimated when he is caught, and Debra and her colleagues receive enough "sympathy Whuffie" to take over the Haunted Mansion, by invitation of the same fans that Julius had recruited to work in the Mansion.